onflow/docs/docs/networks/flow-networks/accessing-previewnet.md

 }
 ```

-### Generating Key Pair
+### Generating Keypair

-You can generate a new key pair with the [Flow CLI](https://github.com/onflow/flow-cli) as follows:
+You can generate a new keypair with the [Flow CLI](https://github.com/onflow/flow-cli) as follows:

 ```sh
 > flow keys generate